 Conditions are ripe for tornadoes when the air becomes very unstable, with winds at different altitudes blowing in different directions or at different speeds—a condition called wind shear.
 The first result is a large thunderstorm.

 Inside the huge thundercloud, warm and humid air is rising, while cool air is falling, along with rain or hail.
 All these conditions can result in rolling, spinning air currents inside the cloud.
 Although this spinning column of air starts out horizontal, it can easily go vertical and drop down out of the cloud.
 When it touches the ground, it’s a tornado . . . and a big problem to anything in its path.

 The winds inside the spinning column of some tornadoes are the fastest of any on Earth.
 They have been clocked at over 300 miles per hour!
 Sometimes the spinning column of air lifts off the ground, then touches down again some distance along its path.
 It seems all very willy-nilly and makes you wonder “why them and not us?”
 Or, just “why us?”

 Can we get more warning?

 Although current weather satellites do a good job of identifying storms likely to produce tornadoes, the next group of weather satellites, the GOES-R series, will do a much better job.
-GOES-R stands for Geostationary Operational Environmental Satellite, R Series (the first launch is planned for in 2016).
+GOES-R stands for Geostationary Operational Environmental Satellite, R Series (the first launch is planned for October 2016).
 They will give weather forecasters more time to identify the storms that might produce tornadoes, and they will be much better at predicting their severity.